 Kidnapping Defense Attorney Oakland County

 A kidnapping charge is a very serious legal matter.
-It’s also very complex.
+It is also very complex.
 In fact, a kidnapping charge in the state of Michigan can involve a number of different scenarios.
 Each one carries with it extremely stiff penalties.
-There’s also a chance an individual could be charged with kidnapping without having intended on committing the crime.
+There is also a chance an individual could be charged with kidnapping without having intended on committing the crime.
 In these cases, a person needs someone on their side to protect their rights.

-If you’ve been charged with kidnapping in Detroit, it’s important you hire a criminal defense attorney who has experience with these types of cases.
+If you have been charged with kidnapping in Oakland County, then it is important you hire a criminal defense attorney who has experience with these types of cases.
 You need someone who understands state and local laws and can also investigate your case to determine the best course of action.
 At Dallo Law, P.C., we can provide tough defense against a number of different kidnapping charges.

 What Constitutes Kidnapping in Michigan?

 The general definition of kidnapping is the seizing or restraining of another person by force with the intention of traveling with that person to another destination.
 In the state of Michigan, the definition of kidnapping goes a little further.
 A person is guilty of kidnapping if they intend to: